Last Updated on July 3, 2023 by Steven Root

 Studies have shown that consuming just 5g of inulin per day can increase the number of beneficial bacteria found in your gut by up to 500%.

-So for those banana people out there who are consuming 10+ bananas per day (like a lot of people with IBD are)… well, logic suggests you are doing a great job of repopulating your gut with good bugs.
+So for those banana people out there who are consuming 10+ bananas per day (like a lot of people with IBD are)… well, logic suggests you MIGHT be doing a great job of repopulating your gut with good bugs.

 Should You Eat Large Numbers of Bananas Long Term?

-The negative impacts of eating large amounts of sugar are undeniable.
-Ranging from diabetes, to heart disease, to gastrointestinal issues, to autoimmune diseases, the list goes on.
+The negative impacts of eating large amounts of sugar likely outweigh the benefits in my opinion.
+Ranging from diabetes, to heart disease and other forms of metabolic dysfunction, to gastrointestinal issues and more.

-In the early stages of healing from UC & Crohn’s, however, consuming bananas in large quantities can be beneficial for SOME people.
+In the early stages of healing from UC & Crohn’s, however, consuming bananas in large quantities as part of an elimination diet can be beneficial for SOME people.

 I must say, however, that in my coaching business, I often start people on a dietary approach that does not involve substantial amounts of sugar and fiber as I find this more effective in resolving symptoms.

-If you’re interested in coaching feel free to reach out.
+If you’re interested in coaching feel free to reach out to me here.